 BOPIS is a great way to encourage patrons to continue visiting your stores in person, and could really make a difference to your bottom line.
 Stores that currently employ this tactic have seen growing success lately, and we believe it will be a useful arrow to have in your quiver as customers prepare for their holiday shopping.

-Beacons are a great way to track the customer journey throughout your stores; they also have the added benefit of providing customized deals and coupons to your visitors based off of what they hold most important.
+Beacons are a great way to track the customer journey throughout your stores; they also have the added benefit of providing customized deals and coupons to your visitors based on what they hold most important.
 At the end of the day, it’s all about pushing your customers toward what matters most.
 Catering to each person’s needs and interests closes the sale more efficiently, and leaves them wanting to come back in the future.

 5. Adopting A Single Commerce Platform

 The divide between eCommerce and brick and mortar is only set to get bigger over time, and innovating the retail experience is one way to stay ahead of the game.
 Many experts argue that the key to this is simplifying processes by consolidating systems.
-What makes a single commerce platform so special is its ability to aggregate data that would normally have been fragmented across multiple systems, and provide a more efficient feedback loop for marketers and business owners to base their decisions off of.
-This ability to pivot quickly not only creates a more agile business overall, it also cuts down on unnecessary operating costs and gives you the ability to easily integrate with new technologies via the cloud as you decide to upgrade your IT infrastructure.
+What makes a single commerce platform so special is its ability to aggregate data that would normally have been fragmented across multiple systems, and provide a more efficient feedback loop for marketers and business owners to base their decisions on.
+This ability to pivot quickly not only creates a more agile business overall, but it also cuts down on unnecessary operating costs and gives you the ability to easily integrate with new technologies via the cloud as you decide to upgrade your IT infrastructure.

 What technology do you want to learn more about?
 Worldlink specializes in putting together compelling IT Infrastructures, which improve your business’s bottom line.
 If you are interested in taking its technology initiatives to the next level, we encourage you to schedule a meeting with our team using the Calendly plug-in on the upper right corner of this page.
 We’ll reach out to discuss your unique business goals so that we can begin crafting a solution that best fits your needs.